Expertise

 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

-Dr. Austin joined Fort Lewis College in 2010 and teaches a range of courses, including Environmental Anthropology, Coastal Anthropology, History of Anthropological Thought and Social Dimensions of Environmental Movements, to name a few.
+Dr. Austin joined Fort Lewis College in 2010 and teaches a range of courses, including Environmental Anthropology, Coastal Anthropology, History of Anthropological Thought, and Social Dimensions of Environmental Movements, to name a few.

 Austin is an applied anthropologist with many years of experience working with tribal governments in the southwestern U.S. She has served as a consultant in the private sector, working with the Navajo Nation and other clients.
-Dr. Austin also worked on documenting the social impacts of the Exxon Valdez oil spill in Alaska, and has worked internationally, funded by a Fulbright Grant to study community-based coastal resource management programs on Palawan Island, Philippines (1997-1998).
+Dr. Austin also worked on documenting the social impacts of the Exxon Valdez oil spill in Alaska and has worked internationally, funded by a Fulbright Grant, to study community-based coastal resource management programs on Palawan Island, Philippines (1997-1998).

 Dr. Austin has researched the scholarship of pedagogy, human relationships with the environment, public perceptions of lawns and landscapes, human rights for environmental activists, and integrating anthropology with human ecology for teaching and applied projects.
-She plans to pursue research on environmental justice issues on the Navajo Nation pertaining to the effects of the Gold King Mine toxic spill in the Animas River and associated tributaries.
+She plans to pursue research on environmental justice issues on the Navajo Nation about the effects of the Gold King Mine toxic spill in the Animas River and associated tributaries.